How to start a blog in easy steps for dummies….kinda vibe.

 The two main ones are BLOGGER & WORDPRESS.
 I am on the former, which seems to be the more basic/easy one for first-time and newbie bloggers.
 It is pretty easy to set up and get a basic layout that looks good.
 WordPress is what I think of as slightly more advanced and is what most professional or more serious bloggers will swap to for reasons too boring to explain here.
 I would suggest going onto both sites and simply picking what you have a preference for.

 Twitter / Instagram / Facebook / Pinterest / Snapchat being the most common.
-If you already have accounts for these, make a seperate one for your blog so the name is the same across the board and easily recognisable, perhaps with the same image/photo or logo.
+If you already have accounts for these, make a separate one for your blog so the name is the same across the board and easily recognisable, perhaps with the same image/photo or logo.
 You don’t have to join EVERYTHING but having a few in your grasp will help your blog along greatly.
 Social media is a great way to get traffic coming to your blog, interacting with like-minded people and it’ll get you looking at other blogs and being inspired.
 Social Media is something that comes hand-in-hand with blogging nowadays and you just need to immerse yourself into it, end of.

 There are some great communities on Twitter for all kinds of bloggers.
 Look under these common blogging hashtags to see other blogs in your field, join topic conversations, promote your latest posts and find like-minded blogging pals.